stex43/PokeApi/README.md

 # PokeApi
-Homework for beginning backend developers course with mine solution for it.
+Homework for beginning backend developers course with my solution for it.